-Do not be slothful in zeal, be fervent in spirit, serve the Lord.
-12 Rejoice in hope, be patient in tribulation, be constant in prayer.
-13 Contribute to the needs of the saints and seek to show hospitality. —Romans 12:11-13
+Do not be slothful in zeal, be fervent in spirit, serve the Lord. ¹²Rejoice in hope, be patient in tribulation, be constant in prayer. ¹³Contribute to the needs of the saints and seek to show hospitality. —Romans 12:11-13

-Verse 12 calls us to three things that we often find difficult to do.
-“Rejoicing in hope” can be hard because of personal circumstances or even the general despair rampant in the world today.
-Patience is especially difficult in our fast-paced culture.
-And constancy in prayer is a lifestyle that is not easy to maintain.
-So how do we do these things?
+Verse 12 calls us to three things that we often find it hard to do.
+Rejoicing in hope can be difficult because of personal circumstances or the general despair so common in the world.
+Patience is especially challenging in our fast-paced culture.
+And constancy in prayer is not easy to maintain.
+How do we do these things?
 By allowing God to transform our minds with Scripture.
 We can saturate our thoughts with God’s own words and spend time meditating on passages that help us put our hope in God.
 The Psalms are a great place to find this hope.
 But only God can do the supernatural work of changing our hearts to be more like His Son Jesus who modeled for us the joyful, patient, prayer-filled life.
-And this sanctifying work is accomplished in us through His Word and the indwelling Holy Spirit.
+This sanctifying work is accomplished in us through His Word and the indwelling Holy Spirit.

 The next verse is incredibly practical as it relates to community.
 God provides for His children through His children.
 We are to meet the needs of others, especially those He’s put in community with us in our churches and the ministries in which we serve, as well as in our neighborhoods.
 We are to share what we have with others in need.
 For example, we might go through our closets with open minds and pass on to others with open hands what lies unused and often forgotten.
 We have been blessed in order to be a blessing to others.
 We are to welcome people into our homes and hearts.
 We are to demonstrate genuine love by the actions God prompts us to take.
 The more we obediently respond to His leading, the more we see God in action, and the more joy we receive as we fulfill His purposes in our lives.